altruios/namshubettulpa/public/namshubettuple/vows.md

 "So I can...
 just write anything"
 "Anything yes...
-as long as you spell it out exactly you can write what you want down - as long as it makes sense to you. and it means exactly one thing... no wiggle room... the closer it is to exactly what your brain wants - the less likely something is to... go wrong - or be misinterpreted"
+as long as you spell it out exactly you can write what you want down. as long as it makes sense to you. and it means exactly one thing... no wiggle room... the closer it is to what your brain wants: the less likely something is to... go wrong - or be misinterpreted"
 "Right.
 That’s...